craft-ai/craft-ai-starterkit-nodejs/README.md

 - Download or clone the [sources from GitHub](https://github.com/craft-ai/craft-ai-starterkit-nodejs),
 - Install [Node.js](https://nodejs.org/en/download/) on your computer (version 6.9 is recommended),
 - Install dependencies by running `npm install` in a terminal from the directory where the sources are.
 - Create a new project using this [link](https://beta.craft.ai/inspector).
-You can see that you have now two tokens : the "Read API token" and the "Write API token".
+You can see that you now have two tokens : the "Read API token" and the "Write API token".
 Only the latter will be used here.
-These tokens allow you to authenticate your calls to the **craft ai** API as explained in the subsection 1 of this [tutorial](https://beta.craft.ai/doc/js).
+These tokens allow you to authenticate your calls to the **craft ai** API as explained in the [documentation](https://beta.craft.ai/doc/js).
 - In the cloned/downloaded repository, create a `.env` file.
 Fill it with the line `CRAFT_TOKEN=` followed by the Write API token of your project.
 It should look like this:
     ```
     CRAFT_TOKEN=paste-your-write-token-here